sachin-ag/Star-Wars-BB9/README.md

   <img width="450" height="550" src="https://vignette.wikia.nocookie.net/starwars/images/6/68/BB8-Fathead.png/revision/latest/scale-to-width-down/500?cb=20161108050455.jpeg">
 </p>

+## Overview
+Every year Models and Robotics Section (MARS) IIT ROORKEE organises annual technical fest “SRISHTI”, especially for freshers, where they can sharpen their technical and entrepreneurial skills.
+Group of few diligent members are assigned to certain projects within a few months, under the mentorship of intuitive MARS members.
+We got the window of opportunity to be the part of this technical fest where we came out of the idea of building swarm robots , which coordinate among themselves to form various shapes which includes square, triangle, some alphabets and numbers etc.

 ## Abstract
-*The droid should replicate BB-8 from the Star Wars franchise complete with a rotating body but a stationary head.The movement of the droid can be controlled by a companion app.
+The droid should replicate BB-8 from the Star Wars franchise complete with a rotating body but a stationary head.The movement of the droid can be controlled by a companion app.
 The body can rotate freely and can be moved in all direction freely using the app.The head is established by using strong Neodymium magnets and ball casters.*

 ## Motivation
-*After watching the BB-8 from Star Wars, we were interested in its working and mechanism.
+After watching the BB-8 from Star Wars, we were interested in its working and mechanism.
 As the newbies, out of curiosity we choose to work on the same.*

 ## Components Used
 #### Mechanical: